-White Goods: Refrigerators, ranges, water heaters, freezers, air conditioner units, washing machines, dishwashers, clothes dryers, and other similar domestic and commercial large appliances (typically
+White Goods: Refrigerators, ranges, water heaters, freezers, air conditioner units, washing machines, dishwashers, clothes dryers, and other similar domestic and commercial large appliances (typically the potential for stormwater pollution:

 13.1 Hazardous Waste Storage

 Hazardous wastes pose a substantial hazard to human health and/or the environment.
 As such, special consideration must be given for the storage, transport, and disposal of hazardous waste.